mattocci27/dotfiles/README.md

 Contains:
 - R with OpenBLAS and essential packages.
-- Configuretion for tmux, vim, and zsh.
+- Configuretion for tmux, neovim, and zsh.
 - Cousine font with nerd fonts.

 # Requirement for macOS